MatuxGG/GLMod/README.md

 If it does, all good :)
 If not, please open an issue for this repository and explain how you configuration looks like !

-## What does MatuxMod collect
+## What does GLMod collect

-MatuxMod does collect the following data:
+GLMod does collect the following data:

 ### <ins>Room data</ins>